RyGuy860/Neighborhood-Map/README.md

 ## How I completed this project..
 1. Knockout.js has a very interactive learning platform and I highly encourage going to www.knockoutjs.com and following their interactive tutorials.
-2. Google also has great documentation to help you through the creating a custome map at https://developers.google.com/maps/documentation/javascript/
+2. Google has excellent documentation to help you create a custom map at https://developers.google.com/maps/documentation/javascript/
-3. Bootstrap has a great documentation to help set up responsive sites www.getbootstrap.com
+3. Bootstrap has great documentation to help set up responsive sites www.getbootstrap.com
 4. www.jquery.com
-5. Reviewed: Udacity's JavaScript Design Patterens, Intro to AJAX and JavaScript Design Patterns
+5. Reviewed: Udacity's: JavaScript Design Patterens, Intro to AJAX and JavaScript Design Patterns